flybywiresim/docs/docs/dev-corner/development-projects/documentation.md

 #### Preview your Local Clone

 - Fork the [:fontawesome-brands-github:{: .github } -  **Documentation Project Github**](https://github.com/flybywiresim/docs){target=new} ([How to fork a repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo){target=new}).
-- Create a local clone ([How to cloning your forked repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository){target=new}).
+- Create a local clone ([How to clone your forked repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository){target=new}).
 - Checkout the "primary" branch - this is the main branch of the current FlyByWire Documentation Project.
 - In a command line terminal go to the cloned repository folder and start `mkdocs.exe serve` to start the local preview server.